Financial-Times/treecreeper/MODEL.md

 <img src="https://user-images.githubusercontent.com/3425322/36786933-213cddd4-1c80-11e8-9f27-b636e7be4bca.png">

+## Concepts

+### Brand
+Externally facing, consumed by subscribers, serve news content.
+Generally in Bede's radar.
+Each `Brand` must have one or more people (`Person`) who `REPRESENTS` it, serving as the primary contact for it.

+Brands can be created and decommissioned.

+### Product
+Things recognized as products by the Product team.

+External-facing `Product`s are always associated with a `Brand` (e.g. The FT.com brand is made up of the FT.com website, the FT Web App,... which are products).

+Internal-facing ones are not tied to brands but they will generally have an internal audience: a `Team` that `USES` it.

+### System
+Internally, a system is something made up of code that can be deployed.
+Sites, APIs, lambdas, micro-services.
+If you can deploy it, it's a system.
+Things that are systems are `next-myft-api`, `gdpr-sar-hub`, <MORE EXAMPLES HERE>

+Internal systems will be related to at least one `Team` that `SUPPORTS` it. `System`s could also have an additional `Team` that `OWN`s them but is not in charge of looking after them.

+`System`s can be external too.
+An external `System` is provided by a `Supplier` and will always have a `Contract` associated with it. `Fastly` is such a system.

+### People, Teams, Orgs and Areas
+The Technology `Area` (CTO) contains several `Org`s such as Customer Products and Internal Products.
+An `Org` is made up of `Team`s, and those have `Person`s in them.

+All of this data ultimate relates to people.
+In BizOp, all of our people data comes from https://github.com/Financial-Times/ip-people-api.
+This API is connected to Workday, Oracle, and all of our other sources of people and financial data.
+Any changes in those systems (e.g. someone resigns) will be reflected in the People API and automatically fed into BizOp

 ## Popular queries
 #### What are the systems (and contracts, and suppliers) on my cost code, what products are they used by?
 Products in cost centre XT111